Body & mind

 The Art of Effortless Living

-Which is why I picked up this book again.
-Which talks exactly about how us adults start to hold our bodies so tensely.
+This book may be for you.
+It talks exactly about how us adults start to hold our bodies so tensely.
 Creating havoc in parts of our body.

 The Diet Myth